-We are offering the shares of common stock described in this prospectus through a number of underwriters.
+The selling stockholders are offering the shares of common stock described in this prospectus through a number of underwriters.
 J.P.
-Morgan Securities LLC and Merrill Lynch, Pierce, Fenner & Smith Incorporated are acting as joint book-running managers of the offering and as representatives of the underwriters.
+Morgan Securities LLC and BofA Securities, Inc. are acting as joint book-running managers of the offering and as representatives of the underwriters.
 We and the selling stockholders have entered into an underwriting agreement with the underwriters.
-Subject to the terms and conditions of the underwriting agreement, we have agreed to sell to the underwriters, and each underwriter has severally agreed to purchase, at the public offering price less the underwriting discounts and commissions set forth on the cover page of this prospectus, the number of shares of common stock listed next to its name in the following table:
+Subject to the terms and conditions of the underwriting agreement, the selling stockholders have agreed to sell to the underwriters, and each underwriter has severally agreed to purchase, at the public offering price less the underwriting discounts and commissions set forth on the cover page of this prospectus, the number of shares of common stock listed next to its name in the following table:

 Name Number of Shares

 J.P.
-Morgan Securities LLC 2,460,000
+Morgan Securities LLC 2,016,000

-Merrill Lynch, Pierce, Fenner & Smith Incorporated 2,160,000
+BofA Securities, Inc. 1,680,000

 BMO Capital Markets Corp.
-690,000
+252,000

-Stifel, Nicolaus & Company, Incorporated 690,000
+Stifel, Nicolaus & Company, Incorporated 252,000

-Total 6,000,000
+Total 4,200,000

-The underwriters are committed to purchase all the shares of common stock offered by us if they purchase any shares.
+The underwriters are committed to purchase all the shares of common stock offered by the selling stockholders if they purchase any shares.
 The underwriting agreement also provides that if an underwriter defaults, the purchase commitments of non-defaulting underwriters may also be increased or the offering may be terminated.

-The underwriters propose to offer the shares of common stock directly to the public at the initial public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of \$0.84 per share.
-After the initial public offering of the shares, if all of the shares of common stock are not sold at the initial public offering price, the underwriters may change the offering price and other selling terms.
+The underwriters propose to offer the shares of common stock directly to the public at the public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of \$ 1.185 per share.
+After this public offering of the shares, if all of the shares of common stock are not sold at this public offering price, the underwriters may change the offering price and other selling terms.
 Sales of shares of common stock made outside of the United States may be made by affiliates of the underwriters.

-The underwriters have an option to buy up to 900,000 additional shares of common stock from the selling stockholders.
+The underwriters have an option to buy up to 630,000 additional shares of common stock from the selling stockholders affiliated with Warburg Pincus.
 The underwriters have 30 days from the date of this prospectus to exercise this option to purchase additional shares.
 If any shares are purchased with this option, the underwriters will purchase shares in approximately the same proportion as shown in the table above.
 If any additional shares of common stock are purchased, the underwriters will offer the additional shares on the same terms as those on which the shares are being offered.

-The underwriting fee is equal to the public offering price per share of common stock less the amount paid by the underwriters to us and the selling stockholders per share of common stock.
-The underwriting fee is \$1.40 per share.
-The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters by us and the selling stockholders assuming both no exercise and full exercise of the underwriters' option to purchase additional shares from the selling stockholders.
+The underwriting fee is equal to the public offering price per share of common stock less the amount paid by the underwriters to the selling stockholders per share of common stock.
+The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters assuming both no exercise and full exercise of the underwriters' option to purchase additional shares from the selling stockholders.

-Paid by the Company Paid by the selling stockholders Without Option With Full Option Exercise Without Option With Full Option Exercise Per Share \$ 1.40 \$ 1.40 \$ - \$ 1.40 Total \$ 8,400,000 \$ 8,400,000 \$ - \$ 1,260,000
+Without Option Exercise With Full Option Exercise

+Per Share \$1.975 \$1.975

+Total \$8,295,000 \$9,539,250

-We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$2.8 million.
-We have agreed to reimburse the underwriters for certain expenses incurred in connection with, among others, the review and clearance by the Financial Industry Regulatory Authority, Inc. in an amount of up to \$40,000.
-In addition, the underwriters have agreed to reimburse us for certain of the expenses incurred by us in connection with this offering.
+We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$0.5 million.
+We have agreed to reimburse the underwriters for certain expenses incurred in connection with, among others, the review and clearance by the Financial Industry Regulatory Authority, Inc. in an amount of up to \$25,000.
+The selling stockholders affiliated with Warburg Pincus & Co. have agreed to reimburse us for a portion of the expenses incurred by us in connection with this offering.